Realizing convex codes with axis-parallel boxes: Convex codes that are not box-convex

 The codes $\C_1$ and $\C_2$ are closed and open convex in $\R^2$ since they have only one maximal codeword (see \cite[Lemma 2.5]{local15}) and $\C_3$ is closed and open convex in $\R^2$ using three sets that pairwise intersect arranged in a triangular loop.
 Arguing that all other convex codes on $\{1, 2, 3\}$ are box-convex requires us to treat a large number of cases by hand, which we do in an appendix following the bibliography.
 In this section, we will establish that the codes $\C_1, \C_2$, and $\C_3$ are not box-convex, and also give an interesting example of such a code on four indices (\Cref{thm:flaps}).

 The reason that $\C_1$ and $\C_3$ are not box-convex is that they have the following properties: \begin{enumerate} \item[(i)] For $i=1,3$, the code $\C_i$ is not an interval code, and \item[(ii)] For $i=1,3$, if $\C_i = \C\intprod \D$ where $\C$ and $\D$ are convex codes, then $\C = \C_i$ or $\D = \C_i$. \end{enumerate} Indeed, any code with these two properties is not box-convex---the first condition prevents it from being realized in $\R^1$, and the second condition means that it cannot be decomposed as an intersection product of interval codes since one of the factors would be the code itself.
-The code $\C_2$ requires a very slightly different argument, which we outline after our proof that $\C_1$ is not box-convex.
+The code $\C_2$ requires a very slightly different argument, which we outline after our proof that $\C_1$ is not box-convex.\\ Intuitively, the second condition above alludes to a sense of irreducibility of box codes. \begin{definition} A code $\C$ is \emph{irreducible} if, whenever we can write $\C = \D\intprod \mathcal E$ for convex codes $\D$ and $\mathcal E$, we must have $\C = \D$ or $\C = \mathcal E$. \end{definition} Then, the above two conditions could be generalized into the following lemma: \begin{lemma} If a code $\C$ is irreducible and is not an interval code, then $\C$ is not box-convex. \end{lemma} \begin{proof} Assume for the sake of contradiction that $\C$ is box-convex in $\R^d$.
+Then, by \Cref{cor:classification}, $\C$ is the intersection product of $d$-many interval codes.
+Because $\C$ is irreducible, one of these interval codes must be $\C $ itself.
+However, this would imply that $\C$ is realizable in $\R^1$, violating our assumption that $\C$ is not an interval code. \end{proof} Before moving on to our analysis of $\C_1$, $\C_2$, and $\C_3$, we establish a simple criteria that obstructs a code from being realized by intervals. \begin{lemma} Let $\C$ be a code with codewords $\sigma, \tau_1, \tau_2, \tau_3$ such that $\tau_i \subset \sigma$ and $\tau_i \not\subset \tau_j$ for all $i\neq j$, then $\C$ is not an interval code. \end{lemma}